What is the GRE?

 - Understand the meanings of words, sentences, and entire texts; understand relationships among words and among concepts.

-This Quant section on the GRE consists of 2 separate 35-minute sections with 20 questions each consisting of:
+This Quant section on the GRE consists of two separate 35-minute sections with 20 questions each consisting of:

 - Data Analysis